Sgitario/sgitario.github.io/_posts/2020-04-01-kogito-travel-agency-example.md

 | There is also a chrome extension where we can edit the diagrams directly from the browser.

 ## Let's start!

+We'll see an overview of how to design a Kogito application, but not all the components in this example.
+To see the whole source code, go to [the github repository from Kogito](https://github.com/kiegroup/kogito-examples/tree/master/kogito-travel-agency).

 1. Create the Maven project